TheArturthur/CoppermindScraper/Cosmere/Renarin Kholin.md

 ## Quotes
 >“*What of you, young Prince Renarin?
 Your father wishes me to leave you alone.
 Can you speak, yet say nothing ridiculous?“Nothing ridiculous,” Renarin said slowly.*”
-\-Wit and Renarin[15]
+\-Wit and Renarin[17]

 >“*Kid, you're the expert on what’s weird.
 We’ll trust your word.*”
-\-Teft on Renarin[66]
+\-Teft on Renarin[72]

 ## Trivia
 In the original draft of [[The Way of Kings Prime\|The Way of Kings Prime]], Renarin was the one who wrote the [[Diagram (literature)\|Diagram]].
-Renarin will be the flashback character in the seventh book of the *Stormlight Archive* at which point he would be in his thirties, but this is not a guarantee that Renarin will be alive at the time of that book.
+Renarin will be the flashback character in the seventh book of the Stormlight Archive at which point he would be in his thirties, but this is not a guarantee that Renarin will be alive at the time of that book.
 The scene with Jasnah and Renarin at the end of *Oathbringer* is [[Brandon\|Brandon's]] favorite scene in the book.